100 South 9th Street, Springfield, NE 68059

 7th-8th Grade

-Students in 7th and 8th grade meet on the 2nd and 4th Wednesdays of the month 6:15-7:30 PM in JPII room.
+Students in 7th and 8th grade meet on the 2nd and 4th Wednesdays of the month 6:15-7:30 PM in the Parish Hall.

 Adult Volunteer